Requirement to keep proper records and accounts

 For Non-GST registered businesses, please download the toolkit (XLSX, 30KB).

-For GST-registered businesses, please download the toolkit (XLSX, 172KB).
+For GST registered businesses, please download the toolkit (XLSX, 172KB).

 If my business purchases a new accounting software, do we need to migrate all the accounting transactions recorded in the existing accounting software to the new accounting software?

 There is no specific requirement for businesses to migrate the accounting transactions recorded in the existing accounting software to the new accounting software.
-However, after purchasing the new accounting software, businesses must continue to retain and be able to retrieve the accounting transactions that had been recorded in the existing software for at least five years from the Year of Assessment or end of the GST accounting period to which it relates.
+However, after purchasing the new accounting software, businesses must continue to retain and be able to retrieve the accounting transactions that had been recorded in the existing software for 5 years from the Year of Assessment or end of the GST accounting period to which it relates.
 Other business documents associated with these transactional records, such as source documents, accounting records and schedules and bank statements, should be retained accordingly as well.